Welcome to Parresia! From Tricia Gunn, founder

 Prison ministry using Unveiling Jesus and providing FREE books to inmates.
 We have also been able to provide free books to other ministries, such as addiction recovery and the rescued victims of human trafficking.
 About 1000 books have been given away to these ministries so far!

 The Grace Upon Grace Scripture Card ministry.
-These personalized scripture cards encourage the recipients with the grace and love of Jesus Christ, their identity in Him as a new creation, and the wonder of His finished work on the cross.
+Parresia produces personalized Grace Upon Grace scripture cards designed to encourage the recipients with the grace and love of Jesus Christ, their identity in Him as a new creation, and all that He has accomplished in His finished work for us on the cross.
 We've expanded this ministry to include personalized Healing Grace Scripture cards and scripture cards for children.

-Continuing the Grace Nugget blog from a variety of grace authors.
+From time to time we add to the Grace Nugget blog from a variety of grace authors.
+Check them out under “All Things Grace” on the menu.

 …and this list will grow as the vision unfolds…